-- By Linda van der HorstLinda van der Horst holds a Master's degree in Modern Chinese Studies from the University of Oxford.
-She is a lawyer in the UK and currently a journalism fellow at the Munk School of Global Affairs at the University of Toronto.
+- By Linda van der HorstLinda van der Horst holds a Master's degree in Modern Chinese Studies from the University of Oxford, and is an English-qualified lawyer.
+She currently works in international affairs.

 TAIPEI — Austin feels lucky to be Taiwanese.
 A gay man, he freely enjoys Taipei’s vibrant club scene, centered around Red House, an historic theatre from the early 20th century.
 At night, groups of male friends parade the square and frequent its numerous gay bars before heading to a nearby club, where they dance to female K-pop bands.
 In many ways, Taiwan is already more free than other countries, he said.
 He is “not afraid someone will hurt me” because he is gay.
 But marriage equality for Taiwanese like Austin is not yet a reality, and proposals to legalize same-sex marriage have gained little traction in Taiwan’s legislature.
 The idea’s popularity is rising, however, and island-wide elections on Jan.
 16 — when the more liberal Democratic Progressive Party (DPP) is projected to oust the long-ruling Kuomintang (KMT) from the presidency and possibly the Legislative Yuan — could put Taiwan one step closer to becoming the first Asian nation to permit same-sex marriage.

 Previous attempts at marriage equality on the self-governing island have failed.
 First proposed in a draft amendment to human rights legislation in 2003, marriage equality was put on the table again in 2013 by DPP legislators, this time in the form of a proposal to amend Taiwan’s Civil Code.
 It stalled.